sheryever/simple-access-orm/docs/README.md

 [Using SimpleAccess v1](UsingSimpleAccess.v1.md)

 ## Support
-- SimpleAccess is written in C# and support .net Managed Code languages (C# and VB.net etc)
+- SimpleAccess is written in C#
 - Sql Server 2005 and later
 - Oracle 10g and later (in default SimpleAccess uses Oracle Managed Data Provider for .NET)
 - SQLite